Frequently Asked Questions

 Once you have completed the courses — meaning the semester has ended and the grades are submitted — you may petition in writing to the Enrollment Center asking to take advantage of the Forgiveness Policy.

 I got a D in a course; should I take it over?
 This depends on the course and its importance in your major.
 If you believe you can do significantly better in the class the second time around and it is necessary for your major or chosen career, it is probably a good idea to retake the course.
 Both grades will appear on your transcript; however, the higher of the two will count in your GPA.

 Will my grade point average from other colleges transfer?
 No, your GPA starts over at Oakton.
 And, if you transfer to another college after Oakton, you must report all institutions you have previously attended.
 Your combined GPA may be calculated for admission purposes, but your GPA from Oakton and from other colleges you have attended will not transfer.

 I have experience in the field for the degree I am earning.
 Will I receive credit for job experience?
-The Catalog lists provisions for students to receive college credit for job experience if they compile a portfolio and follow procedures that are available from Advising and Counseling.
+The Catalog lists provisions for students to receive college credit for job experience if they compile a portfolio and follow procedures that are available from Advising Services.